2/20/2025

 Katie Fogarty

-Yeah.
-We're planning for about the same level of benefit throughout the year until we start to lap it closer to the fourth quarter.
-The other put and take here, though, is just consider you know, we have been seeing sales pressure in the first quarter due to weather and the fires and, you know, lapping the LTO from last year.
+Yeah, we're planning for about the same level of benefit throughout the year. until we start to lap it, you know, closer to the fourth quarter.
+The other put and take here, though, is just consider, you know, we have been seeing sales pressure in the first quarter due to weather and the fires and, you know, flapping the LTO from last year.
 So, you know, that is a little bit of a pressure.
-We are, you know, leaning on operational strategies to help still deliver, you know, quite strong margin improvement year
+We are, you know, leaning on operational strategies to help still deliver, you know, quite strong margin improvement year over year, which is something for your models.

 speaker